deepchecks/deepchecks/README.rst

 Supported Data Types
 --------------------

-The package currently supports tabular data and is beta release for the computer vision submodule.
+The package currently supports tabular data and is in *beta release* for the computer vision submodule.

 When Should I Run Deepchecks